Five-year plans of China: Eleventh Plan (2006–2010)

-Term of education per capita up from 8.5 years in 2005 to nine years in 2010;

-Coverage of urban basic old-age pension up from 174 million people in 2005 to 223 million people in 2010;

-Coverage of the new rural cooperative medical care system up from 23.5% in 2005 to over 80% in 2010;

-New jobs created for urban residents reaching 45 million in five years;

-Number of rural laborers transferred to non-agriculture sectors reaching 45 million in five years;

-Urban registered unemployment rate up from 4.2% in 2005 to 5% in 2010;

-Per capita disposable income of urban residents up 5% annually in five years, from 10,493 yuan in 2005 to 13,390 yuan in 2010;

-Per capita net income of rural residents up 5% annually in five years, from 3,255 yuan in 2005 to 4,150 yuan in 2010.
+The planning philosophy for the 11th Five-Year Plan was significantly shaped by a mid-term evaluation of the 10th Five-Year Plan.
+The 11th Five-Year Plan introduced a new category of "binding targets" (yueshuxing zhibiao) intended as government promises.
+These binding targets have since been used especially in non-economic policy areas like environmental protection and land management.
+Of 22 targets listed in the 11th Five-Year Plan, eight of them were binding targets.
+These binding targets were incorporated into the criteria for local cadre performance evaluations.
+The Plan also reflected a change in terminology to the allocation of administrative resources via "programs" rather than "plans."

 Twelfth Plan (2011–2015)

-The Twelfth Five-Year Guideline was debated in mid-October 2010 at the fifth plenary session of the 17th Central Committee of the Chinese Communist Party, the same session in which Xi Jinping was selected as Vice Chairman of the Central Military Commission.
-A full proposal for the plan was released following the plenum and approved by the National People's Congress on 14 March 2011, with the goals of addressing rising inequality and creating an environment for more sustainable growth by prioritizing more equitable wealth distribution, increased domestic consumption, and improved social infrastructure and social safety nets.

-The plan is representative of China's efforts to rebalance its economy, shifting emphasis from investment towards consumption and development from urban and coastal areas toward rural and inland areas – initially by developing small cities and greenfield districts to absorb coastal migration.
-The plan also continues to advocate objectives set out in the Eleventh Five-Year Plan to enhance environmental protection, accelerate the process of opening and reform, and emphasize Hong Kong's role as a center of international finance.
+The Twelfth Five-Year Guideline was debated in mid-October 2010 at the fifth plenary session of the 17th Central Committee of the Chinese Communist Party, the same session in which Xi Jinping was selected as Vice Chairman of the Central Military Commission, and the full proposal for the plan was released following the plenum and approved by the National People's Congress on 14 March 2011.
+The plan shifted emphasis from investment towards consumption and development from urban and coastal areas toward rural and inland areas – initially by developing small cities and greenfield districts to absorb coastal migration.
+The plan also continued to advocate objectives set out in the Eleventh Five-Year Plan to enhance environmental protection, accelerate the process of opening and reform, and emphasize Hong Kong's role as a center of international finance.
+It prioritized more equitable wealth distribution, increased domestic consumption, and improved social infrastructure and social safety nets.
+Improvements in the social safety net were intended to reduce precautionary saving.
+The plan sought to expand the services industry in order to increase employment and continue urbanization to help raise real wages.

-The targets for the Twelfth Five-Year Guideline in 2011 were to grow of GDP by around 8%, 7% annual growth of per capita income, spend 2.2% of GDP on research and development by 2015, bring the population below 1.39 billion by 2015, readjust income distribution to stop the yawning gap, firmly curb excessive rise of housing prices, implement prudent monetary policy, intensify anti-corruption efforts, accelerate economic restructuring, and deal with the complex situations in development in 2011.

-Among the other highlights of draft plan distributed to the media prior to the opening of the Fourth Session of the 11th NPC are: